disguise-one/hap-encoder-adobe-cc/README.md

-# Hap Exporter for Adobe CC 2018
+# Codec Foundation for Adobe CC

-This is the community-supplied Hap and Hap Q exporter plugin for Adobe CC 2018.
+This is the community-supplied foundation for creating plugins to Adobe CC 2018 and 2019.

-Development of this plugin was sponsored by [disguise](http://disguise.one), makers of the disguise show production software and hardware.
+Development of this plugin was sponsored by
+ - [disguise](http://disguise.one), makers of the disguise show production software and hardware.
+ - [10bitFX](http://notch.one), creators of the Notch VFX software

 Principal contributors to this plugin are